-Suppose you have a history of taking antibiotics.
-In that case, candida could be contributing to your leaky gut as antibiotics kill the bacterial pathogen along with a lot of your healthy probiotic bacteria.
-Yet, it does not kill candida after antibiotics candida acts as an opportunistic organism that can take over and overgrow in the spaces where our healthy probiotic bacteria once resided.
+If you have a history of taking antibiotics, candida could contribute to your leaky gut.
+Antibiotics kill both the bacterial pathogen and many of your healthy probiotic bacteria.
+Yet, it does not kill candida.
+After antibiotics, candida acts as an opportunistic organism that can take over and overgrow in the spaces where our healthy probiotic bacteria once resided.

 Candida also loves sugar, starchy carbs, and refined carbohydrates such as bread and pasta, so these foods should be eliminated or reduced when healing leaky gut.

-L. Reuteri, Saccromyces Boulardi, and L.Rhamnosus are the best probiotics for candida and leaky gut.
+L. Reuteri, Saccromyces Boulardi, and L.Rhamnosus are the best probiotic strains for candida and leaky gut.
 Balancing the microbiome with strain-specific probiotics is vital for healing leaky gut caused by gut dysbiosis.

 Digestive enzymes for leaky gut